DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 ### [Alternate Conversation Camera](https://www.nexusmods.com/skyrimspecialedition/mods/21220)

-**The mod is incompatible with Free Look - Free Look's functionality will not work with this mod installed.**

 **Main files** - Alternate Conversation Camera

 **INI** - In line 51, change _bLetterBox_ to `0`, in line 68, change _bHideDialogueMenu_ to `1`.